 The concern for data privacy is growing day by day.
 Just last week, on 28th January, the world celebrated the 13th Data Privacy Day.
-People everywhere are taking steps to ensure the maximisation of data security.
+Software companies everywhere are taking steps to ensure the maximisation of data security.
 The introduction of GDPR guidelines less than two years ago, on 25 May 2018, was an important step in the right direction.

 We have prepared a detailed guide on key principles of GDPR so that people (both consumers and producers) with little or no legal knowledge know exactly what the implementation of the GDPR means for the security of personal data.